raspberrypilearning/push-button-stop-motion/worksheet.md

 ## Test the camera

-1. Open a Terminal window from the desktop or application menu.
+1. Open a terminal window from the application menu.
 Enter the following command:

     ```bash
-    raspistill -o image1.jpg
+    raspistill -k
     ```

-1. Adjust the camera to point at yourself or an object.
-You should see a preview appear on the screen for a few seconds, and then this should change briefly while the image is captured.
-It doesn't matter if the picture is upside-down; we'll come to that later.
+1. You should see a preview appear on the screen.
+It doesn't matter if the picture is upside-down; you can configure this later.
+Press `Ctrl + C` to exit the preview.

 1. Run the command `ls` to see the files in your home directory; you should see `image1.jpg` listed.